Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Conclusions

 \subsubsection{Proof of Lemma \ref{lemma:P(Ei)}}

 As we note in the main section, the proof of the lemma follows along the proof of Lemma III.1 in \cite{group_testing} which considers binary alphabets in \cite{group_testing}, yet readily generalizes to discrete alphabets for $X$ and $Y$.
 However, because of the latent variables $\bS$, the final step in the bottom of p.\ 1888 of \cite{group_testing} does not hold true and the proof ends with the previous equation.
-As a result, our error exponent $E_o(\rho)$ is different than the error exponent in \cite{group_testing}.
+As a result, we have the upper bound